t0nik/SzybciorPlusPlus/README.md

 A 2d platformer project.

 Made in Visual Studio Community 2019.
-To run the game, open the VC++ Project file, in the configuration field choose Debug and x86 and you are ready to go.
+To run the game, open the VC++ Project file, in the configuration field choose Release and x86 and you are ready to go.
 **SFML version:** SFML 2.5.1

 ### How to play: